Skip to content

 Basic Scoring: Goals and the 2-Point Arc

 The fundamental unit of scoring in lacrosse is the goal.
-A goal is scored when the ball completely crosses the goal line inside the 6×6 foot goal (1.83 × 1.83 meters).
+A goal is scored when the ball fully crosses the goal line inside the 6×6 foot goal (1.83 × 1.83 meters).
 Every goal counts as 1 point for the scoring team in standard rules.

 The PLL 2-Point Arc

 The Premier Lacrosse League introduced a 2-point arc — a line on the field approximately 15 yards from the goal.
 Goals scored from beyond this arc count as 2 points instead of 1.
-This innovation, similar to basketball's 3-point line, has added a new strategic dimension to professional lacrosse, rewarding long-range shooters and creating dramatic late-game comebacks.
+This rule, similar to basketball's 3-point line, has added a new strategic dimension to top-level lacrosse, rewarding long-range shooters and creating dramatic late-game comebacks.
 The 2-point arc is currently unique to the PLL and is not used in NCAA, IIHF, or Olympic competition.

 Goal Validation